Raven Gates and Adam Gottschalk Are Engaged—See Which Bachelor Couples Are Still Together

 What's more, Kaitlyn Bristowe and Jason Tartick have moved in together in Nashville and are about to welcome home a baby of their own: a sweet and adorable Golden Retriever named Ramen Noodles.

 Jason explained in a caption announcing the adoption that Ramen "was abandoned and found roaming the streets of South Korea with a broken pelvis from being kicked."
-But Ramen's sad beginning is about to turn as he comes home to Kaitlyn and Jason.
+But Ramen's sad beginning is about to turn positive as he comes home to Kaitlyn and Jason.

 "We are so excited to give Ramen the life and love he deserves...all under the same roof!" he wrote on Instagram.